 During the Civil War, Garfield served under several generals and saw action at the Battle of Shiloh in Tennessee and Siege at Corinth (Mississippi).
-He served as the Chief-of-Staff under General William Rosecrans’ Army of the Cumberland.
-He would eventually be promoted to major general, but left the Army to serve in the House of Representatives.
-James would be re-elected as an Ohio representative every two years for 18 years.
+He served as the chief of staff under General William Rosecrans’s Army of the Cumberland.
+He would eventually be promoted to major general but left the Army to serve in the House of Representatives.
+James would be reelected as an Ohio representative every two years for 18 years.

 Unfortunately, Garfield had little time to accomplish anything as president.
-On July 2, 1881, just under four months into his presidency, he was shot in Washington D.C. by Charles J. Guiteau, an attorney who was angry he was did receive a federal job.
+On July 2, 1881, just under four months into his presidency, he was shot in Washington, DC, by Charles J. Guiteau, an attorney who was angry because he was denied a federal job.
 Guiteau would later be convicted and executed for assassination.
 Although Garfield was not killed immediately, he slowly deteriorated over a period of several months.
-He died on September 19, 1881 of complications from his wounds.
+He died on September 19, 1881, of complications from his wounds.
 Some historians believe he would have survived if his medical team would have been more capable.
 Many believe the infections that ultimately caused his death were inadvertently introduced to his body by his own doctors.
 He was only 49 years old.